 Cleocin Side Effects

-Note: This page contains information about the side effects of clindamycin.
-Some of the dosage forms included on this document may not apply to the brand name Cleocin.
+Note: This document contains side effect information about clindamycin.
+Some of the dosage forms listed on this page may not apply to the brand name Cleocin.

 For the Consumer

 Applies to clindamycin: oral capsule, oral powder for solution

 Pseudomembranous colitis has been reported with nearly all antibacterial agents, including clindamycin, and may range in severity from mild to life-threatening.
 Therefore, it is important to consider this diagnosis in patients who present with diarrhea subsequent to the administration of antibacterial agents.
 Because clindamycin therapy has been associated with severe colitis which may end fatally, it should be reserved for serious infections where less toxic antimicrobial agents are inappropriate.
 Diarrhea, colitis, and pseudomembranous colitis have been observed to begin up to several weeks following cessation of therapy with clindamycin.

 Clostridium difficile associated diarrhea (CDAD) has been reported with nearly all antibacterial agents, including clindamycin, and may range in severity from mild diarrhea to life-threatening colitis and has been observed to begin over 2 months after the administration of antibacterial agents.
 It is important to consider this diagnosis in patients who present with diarrhea subsequent to the administration of antibacterial agents.
 If CDAD is confirmed or suspected, antibiotic therapy not directed against Clostridium difficile may need to be discontinued.
 Because clindamycin therapy has been associated with severe colitis which may end fatally, it should be reserved for serious infections where less toxic antimicrobial agents are inappropriate.